 Web developers are highly desirable for employers

 BSc (Hons) Computing and Web Development is founded in software engineering and web technologies.
 It includes modules on developing and deploying secure and mobile-ready web applications with backend databases.
 You'll learn alternative architectures for emerging cloud-based technologies.
-And you'll be prepared for both generic 'computing' job markets and more specialised areas that require mobile web-based services.
+This will help prepare you for both generic ‘computing’ job markets and more specialised areas that require mobile web-based services.
 Both these aspects are much sought after by UK and international employers.